openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.rst

 The Freestyle Libre 2 system can automatically report dangerous blood glucose levels.
 The Libre2 Sensor sends the current blood sugar level to a receiver (reader or smartphone) every minute.
 The receiver triggers an alarm if necessary.
 With a self-modified LibreLink app and the xDrip+ app, you can continuously receive and display your blood sugar level on your smartphone.

-The sensor can be calibrated to adjust differences between finger prick mesurements and sensor readings.
+The sensor can be calibrated in the range of -40 - +20 mg/dl to adjust differences between finger prick mesurements and sensor readings.

 BG readings can also be done using a BT transmitter like with the Libre1.